WintersLt/fss16ppp/code/8/README.md

 ## Future work

 - A more thorough analysis of mathematical correctness of our variation of NSGA-2 needs to be done.
 - Some mathematical proof of non-transitive nature of cdom is also worth doing.
-The only proof now we have involve a counter example.
+The only proof now we have involves a counter example.
 - As a more obvious work, we would like to remove some of the issues mentioned in the threats to validity section.

 ## References